Stem Cells for Treating Prostate Cancer

 • Blood in Semen: Infection or inflammation of the prostate causes blood to appear in the semen

 • Hematuria (Blood in urine): Cancer in the urinary tract can cause blood to appear in the urine.
-These symptoms can also appear for patients with kidney failure, kidney cysts or infection in the urinary tract.
+These symptoms can also occur in patients with kidney failure, kidney cysts, or infection in the urinary tract.

-• Inflammation in Legs: swelling in Legs caused if PC tumors metastasize in the bladder and block urine from the kidneys.
+• Inflammation in Legs: swelling in the Legs is caused if PC tumors metastasize in the bladder and block urine from the kidneys.

-• Frequent Fatigue: This can be caused by traditional chemotherapy or medication based treatments, depression or stress that leads to and lack of appetite.
+• Frequent Fatigue: This can be caused by traditional chemotherapy or medication-based treatments, depression, or stress that leads to a lack of appetite.

-• Rapid Weight loss: Can be caused by side effects of medical treatments that cause lack of appetite which leads to weight loss.
+• Rapid Weight loss Can be caused by side effects of medical treatments that cause a lack of appetite, which leads to weight loss.

 Advanced Symptoms of Prostate Cancer

-Patients with late-stage prostate cancer have more complications that lead to much more severe symptoms especially when cancer metastasizes to other parts of the body.
-For example, If the prostate cancer metastasizes to the bones, the patients can experience severe bone pain, sensitivity to pressure and fracture easily like patients who have osteoporosis.
-Other issues like Kidney Failure can also occur if cancer metastasizes to the ureters ducts that carry urine from the bladders.
-Each cancer patient has unique needs and circumstances that lead to advanced symptoms including factors such as:
+Patients with late-stage prostate cancer have more complications that lead to much more severe symptoms, primarily when cancer metastasizes to other parts of the body.
+For example, If prostate cancer metastasizes to the bones, the patients can experience severe bone pain, pressure sensitivity, and fracture easily like patients who have osteoporosis.
+Other issues like Kidney Failure can also occur if cancer metastasizes to the ureter ducts that carry urine from the bladders.
+Each cancer patient has unique needs and circumstances that lead to advanced symptoms, including factors such as:

 • Patient’s overall health